Dick and Jane: Content and illustrations

 William Gray and Zerna Sharp worked together to develop readers that incorporated the whole-word or look-say method of word recognition (also called sight reading).
 The Dick and Jane primers introduced new readers to one new word on each page and only five new words in each individual story.
 Gray and Sharp also wanted children who read the books to be able to readily identify with the characters.
 Sharp chose stories where the characters participated in typical children's activities.

 The Dick and Jane primers taught reading as well as American middle-class values to school-aged children.
 The storylines described the lives and experiences of a stereotypical American middle-class, white family in their suburban home.
 "Father" wore a suit, worked in an office, mowed the lawn, and washed the car.
 "Mother" stayed at home, did housework, and raised the children.
-"Dick", the oldest of the family's three children, was active and well-behaved; "Jane", the second oldest child, was pretty and carefree.
+"Dick", the oldest of the family's three children, was active and well-behaved; "Jane", the middle child, was pretty and carefree.
 She also helped care for "Sally", the baby of the family.

 The texts and illustrations for the Dick and Jane primers were intended to work together to help young readers understand the story.
 The texts introduced a repetitive pattern of words; the illustrations provided visual reinforcements to help convey the meaning of the words.
 The simple but distinctive illustrations for the books were done by artists Eleanor Campbell and Keith Ward.
 Robert Childress did the illustrations during the 1950s.
 Richard Wiley took over the illustrations in the 1960s.
 The Dick and Jane beginning readers became well known for their simple narrative text and watercolor illustrations.
 Because the primers were intended for nationwide distribution, the text and illustrations intentionally lacked references to specific regional geographical features such as mountains, rivers, lakes, plains, or the seashore.